Evaluating your teaching is an iterative process of gathering evidence which you use to improve and enhance your teaching.

 There are six stages to the process as shown below.

 The Teaching and Learning Circles Resource Pack details the process and provides helpful prompts for self-reflection and post-observation discussion.

 Any data generated from your participation in TLCs can be used as evidence of effective teaching to complement student evaluations, and / or to support your teaching statement in the Otago Teaching Profile when applying for confirmation or promotion.

 “This has been a really useful and positive experience for me.
 It has really helped to be able to engage with others’ teaching, especially from such different fields, and at a time when we were in danger of feeling isolated, this group provided the extra support I needed.”
-(TLC member during COVID lockdown, 2020)
+(TLCs member during COVID lockdown, 2020)

 Teaching and Learning Circles was launched in the Division of Humanities in October 2017 by the then Associate Dean (Academic) Professor Tim Cooper who sought to enhance teaching practice and culture in the Division.
-Since its inaugural year, teachers from Humanities, Commerce, and the Sciences have participated in Teaching and Learning Circles, and have reported on the benefits of observing others teach, and engaging in supportive conversations about teaching.
+The programme is now offered across all Divisions.
+Those who have participated in Teaching and Learning Circles have a range of teaching experience yet have all reported on the benefits of observing others teach and engaging in supportive conversations about teaching.

 Email email@example.com for further information or to request to join a TLC.